 Joe R. Love, age 63, has served as a director of the Company since December 1991.
 Mr. Love has served as chairman of CCDC, Inc., a real estate development firm, since October 1976.
+Since July 1989, Mr. Love has served on the board of directors of Phymed, Inc., a public company operating radiology centers.
 Mr. Love has served as a director of Atomic Burrito, Inc., a public company involved in the entertainment industry, since October 1996.